PrajvalRaval/rocketchat-bixby/README.md

   + Change the **Enable** to **true**.

-  + In the URL field enter `https://yourserverurl/api/v1`
+  + In the URL field enter: `https://{ YOUR SERVER URL }/api/v1`

   + Switch **Merge users** to **true**.

   + Click on **Save Changes** on top.

-11. Go to `capsule.properties` file and add following values:
+11. Go to `capsule.properties` file in Bixby IDE and add following values:

     ```
     config.default.server.url={ YOUR SERVER URL }